 To speed up clinical development, Santen has relocated its hub to the United States (Santen Inc.), where clinical trials can be conducted in a relatively short time.
 To improve the quality and efficiency of clinical development, we are building a system to conduct early-stage clinical development in the United States, while conducting the late-stage clinical development in Japan, the United States, Europe, China and other Asian countries, as well as in other emerging countries.

 We are also expanding our genomic drug discovery, a field at the forefront of modern life science.
-Through information exchange and joint study efforts with renowned genomic drug discovery external research institutes, we are committed to discovering new breakthroughs in the treatment of eye disorders and rheumatoid arthritis.
+Through information exchange and joint study efforts with renowned genomic drug discovery external research institutes, we are committed to discovering new breakthroughs in the treatment of eye disorders.

 |Persistent corneal epithelial defects||Uveitis||Allergic conjunctivitis|